 It is common for any show that gets popular on BBC Two to get moved across to the flagship channel, BBC One.
 This will invariably be accompanied by an outpouring of RUINED FOREVER! from people moaning that they're bound to change the show to fit in on BBC One, just like what happened to... um... er... yeah, well it'll probably happen THIS time...

-In 1996 Only Fools and Horses went out on a high with a perfect ending with the Trotters walking off into the sunset having finally become millionaires after 15 years of ups and downs.
+In 1996 the series went out on a high with a perfect ending with the Trotters walking off into the sunset having finally become millionaires after 15 years of ups and downs.
 OFAH was then RUINED FOREVER! when it was cynically dragged out of retirement five years later for three more episodes, just so the BBC could win a few more Christmas ratings wars.note All three new episodes were filmed in 2001, yet were shown one at a time over three Christmases.
 The main complaints were that the new episodes were simply less funny with contrived silly plots and lacked the sparkle of earlier episodes.
 A lot of criticism also centred around Damien (a toddler when last seen, but now an awful Bratty Half-Pint).
 Worst of all, the Trotters had to lose their fortune so they could go back to being market traders living in a council flat and driving a three-wheeled van, making the events of the classic 1996 episodes All for Nothing.

 Of course, there are others who think the show never recovered its credibility after the 1992 episode "Miami Twice", in which the two main characters were essentially put into a spoof American gangster movie.

 The ending to How I Met Your Mother.
 When most people think of the show they see it as a fun, funny comedy series.
 A lot of fans get the feeling the writers ignored that and threw nine seasons of writing out the window with the way they put the characters through the wringer and a big Kick the Dog moment on their behalf.
-Remember the outrage over the ending of LOST?
+Remember the outrage over the ending of Lost?
 That was a day at the beach next to this with many thinking the doctor should have slapped the stork that delivered the writers.